Xavier Cortada is Professor of Practice: Artist at the University of Miami as a faculty member of the Department of Art and Art History.

 - At CERN, Cortada worked with a physicist to develop a site-specific art installation capturing the five search strategies which the CMS experiment used to discover a new Higgs-like particle.
 The five giant banners hang at the location where the particle was discovered.

-- He also worked with a population geneticist on a project exploring our ancestral journeysout of Africa 60,000 years ago, with a molecular biologist to synthesize an actual DNA strand made from a sequence randomly generated by participants visiting his museum exhibit, and with botanists in participatory eco-art projects to reforest mangroves, native trees and wildflowers.
+- He also worked with a population geneticist on a project exploring our ancestral journeys within and out of Africa 60,000 years ago, with a molecular biologist to synthesize an actual DNA strand made from a sequence randomly generated by participants visiting his museum exhibit, and with botanists in participatory eco-art projects to reforest mangroves, native treesand wildflowers.

-- Cortada is currently working with scientists at Hubbard Brook LTER on a water cycle visualization project driven by real-time data collected at a watershed in New Hampshire’s White Mountains.
+- Cortada currently serves on the Committee of Scientists (COS) at Hubbard Brook Experimental Forest, where he worked with scientists in developing a water cycle visualization project driven by real-time data collected at a watershed in New Hampshire’s White Mountains.

 Recent works that address Sea Level Rise and Global Climate Change include: